CERT Tonga uses TLP according to the FIRST Standard Definitions and Usage

 TLP is a set of designations used to ensure that sensitive information is shared with the appropriate audience.

 It employs four colors to indicate expected sharing boundaries to be applied by the recipients

-AMBER:- Limited disclosure, restricted to participants’ organizations.
-Sources may use TLP:AMBER when information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.
+AMBER:- Limited disclosure, recipients can only spread this on a need-to-know basis within their organization and its clients.
+Note that TLP:AMBER+STRICT restricts sharing to the organization only.
+Sources may use TLP:AMBER when information requires support to be effectively acted upon, yet carries risk to privacy, reputation, or operations if shared outside of the organizations involved.

-Sources may use TLP:WHITE when information carries minimal or no foreseeable risk of misuse, in accordance with applicable rules and procedures for public release
+CLEAR:– Recipients can spread this to the world, there is no limit on disclosure.
+Sources may use TLP:CLEAR when information carries minimal or no foreseeable risk of misuse, in accordance with applicable rules and procedures for public release.

-- Who to share with: Subject to standard copyright rules, TLP:WHITE information may be distributed without restriction.
+- Who to share with: Subject to standard copyright rules, TLP:CLEAR information may be shared without restriction.